Carter Hopkins

 Interview Tips

 As a recruiting company, you can imagine the hundreds of hiring and interview processes we've seen over the years.
-Over time, we've learned which ones work well and where some companies lose people.
+Over time, we've learned which ones work well and where some companies lose top talent.

 Below, we're going through our own interview process step-by-step and giving you insight into the 'why' behind each step.
-No process will ever hit 100% , but over the years, we've found a process that tells us what we need to know to make a hiring decision.
+No process will ever hit 100% of the time, but over the years, we've found a process that tells us what we need to know to make a hiring decision.

-This is a pretty typical first-round interview.
+We try to go deep into who the candidate is as a person in this interview.
 We're trying to figure out if this person is the right WHO and dig into what is not on their resume.
 Do they fit our core values?
-We want to discover their story and who they are outside of their work experience.
-What makes them passionate?
+We want to discover their story and who they are as a person outside of their work experience.
+This is also our chance to let them know who we are as a company and make sure they understand what we’re all about.
 This is typically a 1-hour, one-on-one interview.

 At the end of the shadow day, they have another one-on-one interview where we vet if they're a role fit.
-They just watched the role, do they feel like they could come in and do that every day without stretching to be someone they're not?
-Not all sales jobs are the same - it's important to truly understand on both sides if they're a fit for us and if we're a fit for them.
-In the last part of this interview - especially for sales roles - we close the interview.
-Yes, it's important for the candidate to close and let you know they want it.
-But this is a two-way street.
-As the interviewer, close by challenging them - if this is something they want, come get it.
-When people have to work for something, it means more.
+They just watched the role, now do they feel like they could come in and do that every day without stretching to be someone they're not?
+Not all sales jobs are the same so it's important to truly understand on both sides if they're a fit for us and if we're a fit for them.
+As we finish this second interview, the candidate should now understand who we are as a company and if they want it or not.
+It's important for the candidate to close and let you know they want it, but as the interviewer we always end by challenging them.
+If this is something they want, we want them to come get it.
+When people have to work for something, it means more to them.
 Challenge them and then see how they work for it.

-We'll be upfront, by this point in the process, you will have lost some people.
-For us, we'd rather lose people after the second interview step than have them take the job only to leave.
-For our third interview, we have candidates give us a presentation about why Pursuit is right for them and why they are right for Pursuit.
-We are vetting out if we, as a company, can add value to this person to where they'll stick.
-While we care about the presentation, we care more about if they've thought through if we are the right fit for them.
-This is their opportunity to sell why they're the best fit for Pursuit, and we get the opportunity to hear them sell.
+For our third and final interview, we have candidates give us a presentation about why Pursuit is right for them and why they are right for Pursuit.
+We are vetting out if we, as a company, can add value to this person to where they'll stick for the long haul.
+We care about the presentation, but we also care about if they've thought through if we are the right fit for them.
+This is their opportunity to sell why they're the best fit for Pursuit, and it gives us an opportunity to see how they sell.
 They're literally doing a sales presentation on themselves, showing us how they would sell in the job.
+If they can’t sell themself to the job, they’ll have a tough time selling in the job.